arielj/HooksPageDriver/README.md

 ### using config.before(:each, type: :system)

-Uncomment the block at line 70, run the specs and it shows:
+Uncomment the block at line 70 (at spec/rails_helper.rb), run the specs and it shows:

 ```
 before hook: #<Capybara::RackTest::Driver:0x0000557171583468>